lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 advising the current establishment (slower, but as important).

-It is not easy to predict where Open Research/Science will go in the future.
+It is not easy to predict where Open Research/Science will get in the future.
 Open access has had both positive (widening access) and negative effects, when being re-purposed for commercial benefits (see a recent interview with Leslie Chan,